RendasLuire/RendasLuire/README.md

 ---

 <p align="center">
-  🚀 I'm currently building internal tools for enterprise environments with SAP, UI5, Node.js, and automation scripting.
-I'm always looking for challenging projects or collaborations in web development, integration, and productivity tooling.
+  🚀 I'm currently building internal tools for enterprise environments using SAP, UI5, Node.js, and automation scripting.
+I'm always open to challenging projects or collaborations in web development, system integration, and productivity tools.<br/>
+  My main objective is to create helpful web apps or smart tools — especially if I can learn something new in the process.
 </p>

 ---